Are you able to get through all the reading you planned this year? Do you ever want to read more but don’t seem to have the time?

 When it comes to reading for personal pleasure and knowledge, you set your own rules.
 Don’t feel guilty about skipping pages.

 In fact, skipping pages is more productive.
 It helps you move through boring or irrelevant parts quicker, and you won’t waste time reading something that doesn’t serve you.

 4. Give up Books That You Don’t Enjoy

 You may have selected books that are aligned with your purpose.
 You may have selected books that you are attracted to.
 But as you are reading them, there may still be some books that you won’t enjoy reading.

 Whenever you realize that you aren’t enjoying the book you are reading, give it up.
 Remember reading shouldn’t be a chore.

 Giving up doesn’t mean that you are a quitter.
 Giving up books that you don’t enjoy reading actually frees up your time for books that you would enjoy.

 Having a reading goal helps you figure out how much reading you need to do in a week or even a day.

-For example, this year, my reading goal is to read 100 books.
+For example, my current reading goal is to read 100 books a year.
 Since there are 52 weeks a year, each week I need to read at least 2 books.
-Having a reading goal allows me to strategize how much time I need to allocate each day for reading and it helps me to decide what information I need from each book.
+Having a reading goal allows me to strategize how much time I need to allocate each day for reading and helps me to decide what information I need from each book.

 Instead of dabbling in reading and hoping to find something useful to you, come prepared with a set of reading objectives.
 This helps you focus on specific parts of the book and find information that is useful to you when reading.